 In 2017 the Tarradale Through Time Project was awarded £69,300 of Heritage Lottery Funding to undertake a programme of archaeological excavations and investigations.
 It has now completed its second season of excavations.
 See the Tarradale Through Time website for full details and the new blog post.

 Scotland’s Rock Art Project (ScRAP).
 Lead John Wombell, NOSAS Committee liaison Anne Cockroft

 This 5-year project, led by Dr Tertia Barnett started on 1 January 2017.
 The aim is to record the rock art across the whole of Scotland in a consistent and useful way.
 NOSAS will undertake the pilot field work before the project is rolled out across Scotland.
-A summary is available here, link to website will follow when set up.
+A summary is available here, the SCRAP website is now live at www.rockart.scot